amberstar/State/README.md

 ####Features:

-- struct, enum (including associated types), and protocol model types
+- struct, enum (including associated and raw values), and protocol model types
 - immutable, optional, non-optional, and transient properties
 - JSON, Plists, and Binary formats
-- versioning and migration management (optional)
+- versioning and migration (optional)
 - design models in the Xcode model designer and code is generated automatically (optional)